 Imagine a puddle waking up one morning and thinking, 'This is an interesting world I find myself in - an interesting hole I find myself in - fits me rather neatly, doesn't it?
-In fact it fits me staggeringly well, may have been made to have me in it!'
+In fact it fits me ff Disruption is not the warming of the water in which we sit, but the rays that evaporate it.
+History is littered with examples of what happens when we ignore this truth.
+Whole civilisations have fallen for not recognising it or responding too slowly staggeringly well, may have been made to have me in it!'
 This is such a powerful idea that as the sun rises in the sky and the air heats up and as, gradually, the puddle gets smaller and smaller, it's still frantically hanging on to the notion that everything's going to be alright, because this world was meant to have him in it, was built to have him in it; so the moment he disappears catches him rather by surprise.
 I think this may be something we need to be on the watch out for.3